wxzh/EVF/README.md

 An Example
 ==========

-We are going to model a tiny expression language that supports only literals and additions.
+We are going to model a tiny expression language that supports only literals and additions (full code can be found in `benchmark/pkg/Example.java`).

 Inside project `tapl`, create a new package called `pkg`.
 Inside that package, create a file called `Alg.java` that contains the following code: